jahidrdpschool/pc-cloud-shell/12-hours-pc-pro.md

   4. novnc2: Go to: "Access Link 11: https://localhost:8011"

-  ## Step 4: Access and use multiple Ubuntu Desktop instances
+  ## Step 4: Access and use multiple novnc2
   1. Go back to your main Chrome browser.
   2. Change the port number in the URL one by one to access each Ubuntu Desktop instance.
      Example URLs: